Main survey access

 GHQ is asked every wave and relased under the End User License, see e.g. https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/wave/1/datafile/a_indresp/variable/a_scghqa

 No need to apply for Special License or SDS in this case.

-Updated by Kevin Mulligan about 9 years ago
+Updated by Kevin Mulligan over 9 years ago

 Thank you very much for drawing my attention to this part of the webpage.
 What I am unable to find in the list of variables are the regional dummies which were contained in the BHPS (I believe there were 11, ranging from Greator London to Scotland).